“What foods are especially good for optimizing fertility?”

+Maca is a root-like vegetable that’s shaped like a turnip.
+It grows at 12,000 feet above sea level and is only found in the high Andes of Peru and Ecuador.
 For more than two millennia, native Peruvians have used Maca root as food and medicine to promote fertility, endurance, energy, vitality, and sexual virility.

-What makes Maca good for fertility?
+What makes maca good for fertility?

-What makes Egg Yolks so good for fertility?
+What makes egg yolks so good for fertility?

-Egg yolks from PASTURE-RAISED chickens are extremely rich in fertility boosting omega-3 fatty acids EPA and DHA; the fat soluble vitamins A, D, E, and vitamin K2 – which is very important in forming healthy bones, quick blood clotting, and regulated menstrual cycles.
-But they are especially rich in a nutrient many people have never heard of: choline – which is essential for proper development in fetuses.
+Egg yolks from pasture-raised chickens contain significantly more nutrients than factory-farmed eggs — up to TWENTY TIMES more omega-3 fatty acids EPA and DHA.
+Pastured eggs are also rich in fat soluble vitamins A, D, E, vitamin K2 (important for healthy bones, blood clotting, and regulated menstrual cycles), and an important nutrient many people have never heard of: choline – which is absolutely essential for the development of the fetus.

 Chia – also known as salvia hispanica L – literally means “strength” in Mayan.
 It can be traced back over 3,000 years to Central America where the Aztecs utilized it as one of their primary plant sources of food – notably their third most important crop next to corn and beans!
 Chia was considered more valuable than gold, and was often used to pay taxes and tribute to the Aztec nobility.

-What makes Chia Seeds good for fertility?
+What makes chia seeds good for fertility?

 In men, Omega-3 EFAs help to improve circulation to the genitals, which helps to support the prostate – another key element needed in reproduction.
-You know what else benefits when we improve circulation to the genitals?
+You know what else happens when we improve circulation to the genitals?
 NO MORE ERECTILE DYSFUNCTION.
 That’s a definite bonus for fertility ;).

 Mollusks – specifically oysters, clams, and mussels – are nutrient-dense foods that featured widely in the diet of early humans.
 Diets from back in the day had a best-practice that translates into modern diets – consuming the whole animal.
 Organ meat in animals is rich in important fat soluble vitamins, minerals, and other important nutrients, so consuming shellfish makes this practice rather easy.
 The same can be said about wild-caught fatty fish – consume the whole fish to ensure you are getting everything that the fish has to offer.

-What makes Bone Broth good for fertility?
+What makes bone broth good for fertility?